alandefreitas/boostdep_graph/README.md

 Many aspect of the library are represented in the network graph:

+- Axes
     - The x-axis represents the dependency level of each library
     - The y-axis represents the number of libraries at each level
+- Vertices
-- The vertex size indicates how many other modules depend on it
+    - The vertex size is proportional to how many other modules depend on it
     - The vertex colors represent the minimum C++ standard supported by a library
         - This uses metadata provided by each library in `meta/libraries.json`
         - If no metadata is provided, the highest standard between direct dependencies is considered
-- The vertex symbol indicates there are partial alternatives to this library in the C++ standard library (although almost no library can be completely replaced by its std::counterpart)
+    - The vertex symbol indicates there are partial alternatives to this library in the C++ standard library
-- If dependencies are highlighted, the color of the edges and vertex borders represents the relationship with the specified library
+        - Note that almost no library can be completely replaced by its `std` counterpart
+    - Vertex border colors highlight direct/transitive regular/reverse dependencies as well as modules in the same categories
+- Edge colors highlight direct/transitive regular/reverse dependencies
+- Hover text includes name, min. std supported, authors, abstract, dependencies, transitive dependency paths, and categories.